SantiagoMorais/santiagomorais/README.md

 ## Currently Learning

-I'm expanding beyond application development to better understand the full lifecycle — from code to cloud:

 - **C# and ASP.NET** (college coursework)
 - **CI/CD** practices and automation
 - **Cloud Computing / AWS**, preparing for my first AWS certification
-- **Docker** and reproducible, reliable deployment workflows

-Long term, my goal is to grow into a role where I can help shape architecture, quality, and automation across the whole product lifecycle — not just implement features.

 ## Tech Stack